tongni1975/spark-nlp/docs/en/annotators.md

     - `getConfigProtoBytes()`: ConfigProto from tensorflow, serialized into byte array.
 Get with `config_proto.SerializeToString()`
     - `getCaseSensitive()`: Whether to follow case sensitiveness for matching exceptions in text.
     - `getDimension()`: Getter for Embeddings dimensions for the BERT model.
+    - `getLazyAnnotator()`: Whether `ElmoEmbeddings` used as LazyAnnotator or not. **LazyAnnotator** is a Param in Annotators allows them to stand idle in the Pipeline and do nothing.
+Can be called by other Annotators in a `RecursivePipeline`.

 **Example:**